splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

               * :strong:`test = Emby check`
               * :strong:`success = true`
-          - Kai uses the :strong:`success = true` filter to count the number of successful requests for the Emby service on the Buttercup Games website
+          - Kai uses the :strong:`success = true` filter to count the number of successful requests for the Emby service on the Buttercup Games website.

         * - :guilabel:`Total events (denominator)`
           - :strong:`synthetics.run.count`